 - 4. Download the HDF Management Pack for the version to which you want to upgrade.
-You can find the Management Pack download locations in the HDF Release Notes. - 5.
+For more information, see the HDF Release Notes. - 5.
 Uninstall the existing Management Pack and install the new one.

-''' ambari-server uninstall-mpack --mpack-name=hdf-ambari-mpack --verbose ambari-server install-mpack --mpack=hdf-ambari-mpack-<version>-<buildnumber>.tar.gz --verbose '''
+''' ambari-server uninstall-mpack --mpack-name=hdf-ambari-mpack --verbose ambari-server install-mpack --mpack=hdf-ambari-mpack-<version>-<build-number>.tar.gz --verbose '''